 Cyclists Hub is supported by its readers.
 We may receive a commission if you buy products using our links.All content on Cyclists Hub is written by humans, not robots.
 Learn More

-Garmin has just introduced its highest-end smart trainer, the successor of NEO 2T, Tacx NEO 3M.
-It brings a few improvements, so let’s check them out and guess whether this trainer will be the next hit.
+Garmin has just introduced its highest-end smart trainer, the successor to NEO 2T, Tacx NEO 3M.
+It brings a few improvements, so let’s check them out and see if this trainer will be the next hit.

 KEY TAKEAWAY

 The main difference between the Tacx NEO 2T and the NEO 3M is that the 3M has integrated multidirectional movement, which improves ride comfort.
-Additionally, it seems that Garmin read my review of the NEO 2T, in which I criticized bad portability due to the absence of a carry handle because the 3M has it.
+Additionally, it seems that Garmin read my review of the NEO 2T, in which I criticized its poor portability due to the absence of a carry handle and the 3M now has one.
 The NEO 3M also comes with an 11-speed cassette.
 Most other features remained the same, except the price, which jumped to $1999.

 Tacx NEO 2T vs. NEO 3M Summary